FAQ

 How often is a new word added?

-Mostly everyday slang — the metro, the taquería, the WhatsApp group at midnight.
-Greetings, interjections, expressions, the occasional albur (look that one up).
-We skip the textbook vocab and go straight for the real stuff.
-The words that take years to pick up if you're just winging it.
+The everyday stuff — the metro, the taquería, the WhatsApp group at 1am.
+Greetings, interjections, dichos, expressions, the occasional albur.
+Less textbook vocab, more the words that take years to pick up if you're just winging it in Mexico City.

-Most of them, yeah.
-Some are on the spicier end of casual speech — we always flag it when something can read as rude depending on tone or context.
-When in doubt, read the examples first, then maybe try it on a friend before you use it on your jefe.
+Most of them, yes.
+Some sit on the spicier end of casual speech — we flag the ones that can read as rude depending on tone, register, or who's in the room.
+Quick rule: read the examples first, try it on a friend, and maybe don't lead with "no mames" in a job interview.

 Do I need to speak Spanish to use this?

-Nope.
-Everything is explained in English, with phonetic pronunciation and real usage context.
-If you've never said a word in Spanish in your life, you're still welcome here.
-A lot of heritage speakers find it useful too — much of this vocabulary was passed down verbally and never showed up in a classroom.
+No. Everything is explained in English, with phonetic pronunciation and real usage context.
+Complete beginners are fine, and heritage speakers tend to like it too — a lot of this vocabulary was passed down verbally and never made it into a classroom.

 Is the content AI-generated?

-Yes -- reply to any newsletter email or drop it in our socials.
-Especially interested in regional gems that haven't made it into the mainstream yet.
-The weirder and more specific, the better.
+Yes, please do.
+Reply to any newsletter email, or drop it in the comments on Instagram or TikTok.
+Especially keen on regional gems and the weird stuff that hasn't made it into the mainstream yet — the more specific, the better.

 Is there a newsletter?

-One word.
-Every morning.
+Yes.
+One Mexican Spanish slang word, every morning, sent via Resend.
 No spam, no fresa energy, no upsell.
-Just the word, its story, and a reason to actually use it today.
+Just the word, its story, and a reason to actually drop it into a conversation today.

 Not yet.
-The site is mobile-first and works well from your phone's browser.
-Add it to your home screen for an app-like feel -- it's pretty close.
+The site is mobile-first and works well from your phone's browser — add it to your home screen and it's pretty close to an app.
+A real app might come later.
+Right now the focus is the words themselves.